 Nathaniel F. Olson

 Olson also managed Stimson's recent 'Partners in Prevention' task force project, an 18-month collaboration with high-tech manufacturers and service providers, transport and logistics firms, and insurance providers.
 He previously served as director of government relations for the Project on National Security Reform.
-The effort culminated in a May 2014 report in which the task force, chaired by retired Rear Admiral Jay Cohen (USN, Ret), endorsed seven proposals to close security gaps in global trade by better leveraging market incentives.
+The effort culminated in a May 2014 report in which the task force endorsed seven proposals to close security gaps in global trade by better leveraging market incentives.
 Topics addressed by the proposals included: ways to improve companies' export compliance programs; frameworks for sharing operational experiences to enhance corporate risk management and government security countermeasures; and the potential of a public-private 'playbook' for resilient trade flows.
-Building on the success of the task force effort and its growing network of industry partners, Stimson is now working to broaden the use of these public-private tools in the US and abroad.

 Olson previously served as director of government relations for the Project on National Security Reform.